Safety Risk Management for Professional Practitioners

 TS90 | 3 days

-This course enables delegates to understand and apply the principles, approaches and tools of risk management in order to make informed SRM decisions on risk reduction and risk tolerance within their organisation.
-Delivered by our expert consultants who all have real experience of managing risk at the sharp end, this course provides the essential skills for developing increased safety risk management competence in your people.
+This course enables delegates to understand and apply risk management principles and methods to make informed risk reduction decisions within their organisations.
+Delivered by consultants with a wealth of practical safety management experience, this course provides the essential skills for risk management competence in your staff.

 Upcoming Training